Methanobrevibacter smithii: M. smithii and constipation

 Observational studies show a strong association between delayed intestinal transit and the production of methane.
 Experimental data suggest a direct inhibitory activity of methane on the colonic and ileal smooth muscle and a possible role for methane as a gasotransmitter.
 Statins can inhibit archaeal cell membrane biosynthesis apparently without affecting bacterial numbers as demonstrated in livestock and humans.
 This opens the possibility of a therapeutic intervention that targets a specific etiological factor of constipation while protecting the intestinal microbiome.
 While it is generally believed that statins inhibit methane production via their effect on cell membrane biosynthesis, mediated by inhibition of the HMG-CoA reductase, there is accumulating evidence for an alternative or additional mechanism of action where statins inhibit methanogenesis directly.
 It appears that this other mechanism may predominate when the lactone form of statins, particularly lovastatin, is administered.

+Other Disease Associations

+Methanobrevibacter smithii is also found in dental plaque and in the vagina (with vaginosis).